redhat-cop/openshift-migration-best-practices/planning.md

 ---
 # Planning

-This section focuses on considerations to take into account when you plan your migration.
+This section focuses on considerations to review when you plan your migration.

 * **[Migration tools](#migration-tools)**:
   * [Migration Toolkit for Containers](#migration-toolkit-for-containers)